Numerical Homogenization of Landau-Lifshitz Equation with Rough Coefficients: Acknowledgments

 \section{Acknowledgments}

 ZM, RD and LZ were partially supported by the National Natural Science Foundation of China (Grant No. 12271360).
-LZ was also partially supported by the Fundamental Research Funds for the Central Universities.
+LZ was also partially supported by the Shanghai Municipal Science and Technology Project 23JC1402300 and the Fundamental Research Funds for the Central Universities.
 JC was partially supported by NSFC grant 12425113.
 The authors gratefully acknowledge Professor Rong An and Doctor Panchi Li for valuable discussions and insights.